kamicane/prime/doc/prime.md

 ------------

 Calls a function for each key-value pair in the object.
 The returned value is the original array.
-If the function returns `false` the loop stops.
+If the passed function returns `false` the loop stops.

 ### parameters